Skip to content

 Terminal window

-k delete deployment web
+kubectl delete deployment web

-k delete svc broken-service headless-web
+kubectl delete svc broken-service headless-web

-• Can identify missing endpoints
+• Can identify missing endpoints.

-• Can debug selector mismatches
+• Can debug selector mismatches confidently.

-• Understand endpoints vs endpointslices
+• Understand endpoints vs endpointslices outputs.

-• Can create headless services
+• Can manually create headless services.

-• Understand DNS behavior differences
+• Understand DNS behavior differences for clusterIP: None.

 Drill 1: Endpoint Inspection (Target: 2 minutes)